-After an infidelity there are several stages and steps to rebuilding trust.
+After an infidelity there is a timeline of several stages where each step starts to rebuild trust.
 I took my questions to Susie and Otto Collins as they are two of the leading relationship coaches on the topic and asked them about the infidelity recovery stages.

-I interviewed them and they were very kind to share what they have learned over the years helping many couples deal with these issues of trust.
+I interviewed them and they were very kind to share what they have learned over the years.

 Here is a download link to the same audio in MP3 format.
 Use the right-mouse key to save it to your computer.
 Audio Link